TianQinSYSU/GWSpace/README.md

-# Code for Space-borne Gravitational-Wave Detectors (CSGWD)
+# GWSpace: A multi-mission Science Data Simulator for Space-based Gravitational Wave Detection

 This is a simple Code for the Science Data Simulator of Space-based gravitational wave detectors.